 Norman “Skeet” Anseman was born in New Orleans, Louisiana and grew up in San Francisco, Denver, and Lafayette, Louisiana.
-Skeet has been practicing law for over twenty-six years and opened the Lafayette office of Perrier & Lacoste in May of 2020.
+Skeet has been practicing law for over twenty-eight years and opened the Lafayette office of Perrier & Lacoste in May of 2020.
 Skeet’s practice concentrates on retail and restaurant defense, admiralty and maritime, commercial transportation, casualty litigation, and products liability.

 Skeet has extensive practice and trial experience representing restaurants, grocery stores, pharmacies, and offshore and boat companies in courts at the state and federal levels.
 He has also tried matters before several administrative agencies, including the US Department of Labor, the Louisiana Board of Pharmacy, and the Louisiana Workforce Commission.
 He has authored several appellate briefs, argued before federal and state appellate courts, and has authored a successful certiorari opposition brief before the US Supreme Court.
 He is licensed to practice in Louisiana and Texas.